atsushieno/aap-core/README.md

 Technically it is not very different from LV2, but Android is the first citizen in AAP.
 Also you don't have to spend time on learning RDF and Turtle to start actual plugin development (you still have to write manifests in XML).
 Audio developers should spend their time on implementing or porting high quality audio processors.

+There are samples based on LV2 plugins, including [mda-lv2](https://gitlab.com/drobilla/mda-lv2) (which was ported from [mda-vst](https://sourceforge.net/projects/mda-vst/)).

 ## How AAPs work